theniceangel/awesomes-wheels/tests.md

 # playwright

 [playwright](https://github.com/microsoft/playwright): Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.

+[awesome-playwright](https://github.com/mxschmitt/awesome-playwright): A curated list of awesome tools, utils and projects using Playwright